Table of Contents

 Next you can define the location where the aircraft is being generated.
-You can either select one of the pre-defined location or enter a specific degree (in relation to the current aircraft heading).
+You can either select one of the pre-defined location or enter a custom degree (in relation to the current aircraft heading).

 Now enter the distance to the generated aircraft and the true airspeed it will be flying towards you.

-You can also define a specific altitude (by default exactly the altitude your aircraft is currently at) and a vertical speed.
+You can also define a relative altitude (by default it is generated exactly at the altitude your aircraft is currently at) and a vertical speed.

 Finally trigger the aircraft generation with the button

 Generate TCAS Aircraft and remove all previously generated aircraft with the button

 Remove all Intruder Aircraft again.